sudeeprp/rapa-home/contribute.md

 ### Recite

-Many web pages are multi-lingual too.
-For example, they could contain English, Kannada, Tanil, Hindi, or Telugu.
-Design ways in which a 'recitation experience' can be added to the browser, so people find it easy to listen to multi-lingual text in web pages - by selecting the parts that they cannot read.
+Reading ancient scriptures gives joy.
+Recitation takes it to the next level.
+Proper recitation requires you to learn from a teacher.
+However, slow learners may need some confidence first.

+Design ways in which you can bring a 'recitation experience', so people can speak and get corrections.
+Example: [Learn Tiruppavai](https://youtu.be/kE6CQO8jhPQ?si=RXn_lFGgxqyjUWqA) is an example of Tamil recitation taught using Telugu script.
+However, YouTube videos lack the ability to listen to you and correct your pronunciation.
+That is the design problem here.

 Explore [Sarvam AI's text-to-speech](https://dashboard.sarvam.ai/text-to-speech), which converts Indian-language text into speech.